In The News

 Over the past two decades, Dr. Gail Gazelle has been featured in many venues

-Learn to cope with the demands you face by including meditation into your daily routine.
+Learn to cope with the demands you face by including meditation in your daily routine.

 Dr. Gazelle has been featured in many venues & publications including:

-- Building Your Resilient Self®: Practical Strategies January 25, 2017American College of Physicians webinar
+- Building your resilient self®: practical strategies January 25, 2017American College of Physicians Leadership Academy webinar.

 Dr. Gazelle was a featured expert on burnout in physicians and physician executives